apache/privacy-website/faq/committers.md

 "Dear sender,

-we have forwarded your message to Apache Software Foundation privacy committee, which will handle your request.
-You can always reach out to VP Data Privacy (vp-privacy@apache.org) or to the comittee directly (privacy@apache.org) if you have further questions.
+we have forwarded your message to the Apache Software Foundation privacy committee, which will handle your request.
+You can always reach out to VP Data Privacy (vp-privacy@apache.org) or the committee directly (privacy@apache.org) if you have further questions.

 Kind regards,"